agoragames/chai/README.rst

             assert_raises( UnexpectedCall, obj.get, [] )
             assert_equals( 'yes', obj.get(list) )

 Lastly, Chai 1.0.0 supports spies.
 These are an extension of expectations and support most of the same features.
-The modifiers ``returns``, ``raises`` and ``side_effect`` raise ``UnsupportedModifier`` because the spy passes arguments and returns or raises the results of the stubbed function.
+The modifiers ``returns`` and ``raises`` raise ``UnsupportedModifier`` because the spy passes arguments and returns or raises the results of the stubbed function.
+You can make use of ``side_effect`` to inject code just before the spied-on function is executed, however the return value will be ignored.
+This behavior is especially useful when testing race conditions.
 Additionally, there are a few types of stubs which are not (currently) supported by spies:

 * properties
 * unbound methods